 Producer shall (i) participate in the evaluation of the Project using the guidelines being developed by Hull 2017 and (ii) contribute fully to the evaluation of UK City of Culture which will be undertaken by Hull 2017, the University of Hull and other approved evaluators..

 LEGACY AND ARCHIVING

-It is acknowledged that the parties’ objectives for the Production include a measurable and long-term legacy (“Legacy”) and each party agrees to use its reasonable endeavours throughout the development and delivery of the Production to further the Legacy of the ProductionThe Producer shall document the Production for archival purposes through photography and other digital outputs, and shall provide such outputs to Hull 2017 and, to the extent legally able to do so and subject to agreement between the parties, grant to Hull 2017 an irrevocable, royalty-free license in perpetuity, to use, copy, keep and disseminate such outputs for archival and legacy purposes.
+It is acknowledged that the parties’ objectives for the Production include a measurable and long-term legacy (“Legacy”) and each party agrees to use its reasonable endeavours throughout the development and delivery of the Production to further the Legacy of the Production.

+The Producer shall document the Production for archival purposes through photography and other digital outputs, and shall provide such outputs to Hull 2017 and, to the extent legally able to do so and subject to agreement between the parties, grant to Hull 2017 an irrevocable, royalty-free license in perpetuity, to use, copy, keep and disseminate such outputs for archival and legacy purposes.

 INTELLECTUAL PROPERTY AND EXPLOITATION